istepaniuk/istepaniuk-com/_posts/2014-12-28-something-is-terribly-wrong-with-wordpress.md

 * Why do I need all these plugins?
 * A cache plugin?
 Why isn't it just fast enough for this?
 * A security plugin?
 Why isn't it secure enough?
-* Why the built-in comment system is not practical even for a small site?
+* Why is that the built-in comment system is not practical, even for a small site?
 * **Why do I need a full-fledged RDBMS to power a simple blog?**

 I just want to write some stuff, it shouldn't be so damn complicated.